Ken DeBauche

-Ken DeBauche (born September 26, 1984) from Suamico, Wisconsin is a former American football punter.
+Ken DeBauche (born September 26, 1984) from Suamico, Wisconsin is an American former football punter.
 Ken signed with the Green Bay Packers as an undrafted free agent in April 2008 and subsequently released on July 24, 2008.
 He played college football at Wisconsin as #94 and was a team captain for the Badgers in his senior season.

 Ken attended Green Bay area high school Bay Port High School, in Suamico.
 Ken was a three-sport athlete playing football, basketball, and baseball during his high school career.
-His younger brother Brad DeBauche was also a punter for the Badgers from 2007-2009.
+His younger brother, Brad DeBauche, was also a punter for the Badgers from 2007 to 2009.

-He was married on July 10, 2010, to Caroline Hoesly in Brookfield, Wisconsin.

-Ken's parents are Jean and Steve DeBauche of Suamico, WI and has two younger brothers, Brad and Brent DeBauche.

-As of 2008 Ken was employed at Franklin Energy Services.
-Every October, Kenny DeBauche Day is celebrated at the Port Washington office.